sdc2506-cache-me-if-you-can/ruby-reviews/README.md

 ## Documentation
 * `GET /reviews` takes a product_id and optional parameters page, count, and sort and returns a list of reviews that does not include reported reviews
-* `GET /reviews/meta` takes a product_id and returns metadata for that product
+* `GET /reviews/meta` takes a product_id and returns metadata for that product.
+These metrics include currently reported reviews.
 * `POST /reviews/` takes in JSON data and saves it in applicable tables in the database
 * `PUT /reviews/:review_id/helpful` takes a review_id and increments the helpfulness count for that review entry in the database
 * `PUT /reviews/:review_id/report` takes a review_id and set the reported field in the review entry to be true.
-This does not delete the entry but marks it for exclusion from GET requests to `/reviews`
+This does not delete the entry yet but marks it for exclusion from GET requests to `/reviews`